mstemmer/HCR_probe_generator/README.md

 # HCR probe generator

-This code is based on https://github.com/rwnull/insitu_probe_generator
+This code is an add-on to https://github.com/rwnull/insitu_probe_generator

 Use batch_probe_generator.ipynb to generate HCR probes for all genes, listed in a csv file.